 Since the detention of asylum applicants in Switzerland takes the form of pre-removal detention, there is no specialised facility for asylum applicants only, but asylum applicants are detained together with irregular migrants and foreign nationals without or having lost their residence permit.

-According to the information provided by the SEM in March 2025, there were 260 places of detention throughout Switzerland that are used for administrative detention in accordance with immigration law.
+According to the information provided by the SEM, there were 268 places of detention throughout Switzerland that are used for administrative detention in accordance with immigration law.[7]

 Airport transit zones